realpython/python-guide/docs/index.rst

 options.

 Let's get started!
-But first, make sure you know where your towel is.
+But first, let's make sure you know where your towel is.

 .. include:: contents.rst.inc